QuiNovas/botoinator/README.md

 @mock_s3
 def testRegisterToClient():

+  """
+  Test registering a decorator to a single boto3 session
+  """

-  # Manually create a boto3 session
+  # Create a boto3 session
   s = boto3.session.Session()

   # Register the create_bucket() method to use our decorator for this session
   s.register_client_decorator('s3', 'create_bucket', myDecorator)

-  # Now create our client
+  # Now create our client as we normally would
   client1 = s.client('s3')

-  # Now we can see that create_bucket() was decorated by testing the attribute we added in our decorator
+  # Now we can see that create_bucket() was decorated by testing the attribute we added
   client1.create_bucket(Bucket='foo')
   assert hasattr(client1.create_bucket, 'testValue')